department-of-veterans-affairs/va.gov-team/products/disability/526ez/product/Team1-sprint-goals.md

 - **Stretch Goals**
   - Engineering
      - [ ] PCIU Discovery
-     - [ ] Unit tests coverage to 80% for unblocking future code shipment
+     - [ ] Unit tests coverage to 80% plus buffer for unblocking future code shipment
+     - [ ] FE Engineering - Create tickets for build for TE when unblocked
+     - [ ] Start work, if unblocked
   - Design
      - [ ]  Audit for 526ez for all paper to digital form changes - Discovery
   - Research